Rohitsaw6207/Rohitsaw6207/README.md

 <h1 align="center">🚀 Full Stack Web Developer | MERN Stack | PHP Full Stack Developer</h1>

 <p align="center">
-I’m a 3rd-year Software Development student with a passion for full stack web development.
-I specialize in the MERN stack and PHP full stack and have hands-on experience in building responsive, real-time web applications.
-I’ve interned as a PHP backend developer at Trideon Tech and also explored Android development with Java.
-I love turning ideas into scalable digital solutions and constantly seek opportunities to learn, build, and grow.
+I’m a final-year Software Development student with a strong interest in full stack web development.
+I’ve interned as a PHP backend developer at Trideon Tech and completed industrial trainings in Laravel and PHP Full Stack Development.
+I’ve also explored data analytics, earning certifications in Power BI and Advanced Excel, which strengthened my understanding of data visualization and insights.
+Alongside this, I have basic knowledge of Android development using Java and enjoy building scalable digital solutions while continuously learning and improving my skills.
 </p>

 <p align="center">